openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 Deferred Credential Issuance

 Issuance of Credentials not directly in the response to a Credential issuance request, but following a period of time that can be used to perform certain offline business processes.
+See (#deferred-issuance)

 Wallet